 In addition, we tell you more about the north-east, north-west, central and southern Italy.

 So read on and learn more about the seven places in Italy we think you should travel to.

 Rooms: Culture, history and gastronomy

-The food, in turn, is affordable and there is something for everyone.
-But remember to find the places where the Italians themselves eat, because there are both price and quality better than the tourist traps.
-Here are some tips for dining experiences in Rome.
+The food, on the other hand, has to be paid for, and there is something for every taste.
+But remember to find the places where the Italians themselves eat, because both price and quality are better than the tourist traps.

 Florence: The artistic center

 Florence i Toscana is the artistic center of Italy.
 The city was one of the focal points of the Renaissance, and here you can follow in the footsteps of Michelangelo, Leonardo and Botticelli.
 They strolled around between exactly the same houses and squares that you yourself can today.

 The city houses many historic buildings including the Palazzo Vecchio, which is the city hall.
 Inside, big names like Leonardo da Vinci and Michelangelo have adorned walls and ceilings, making the entire building a work of art.

 If you have a taste for art and would like to get lost in the great works, a visit to the Uffizi Museum is a must.
 The building was formerly an administrative office of the city government, but is today known as the finest art museum in Florence - perhaps even in the whole world.